CDRT/docs/bios/settings/thinkpad/memoryprotection.md

 <details><summary>Intel(R) Total Memory Encryption</summary>

-One of 2 possible states for Total Memory Encryption (TME) to protect DRAM data from physical attacks:
+Total Memory Encryption (TME) protects DRAM data from physical attacks

+Options:

 1. On – TME if on.
 When enabled, it will have the following impacts:
     * System memory tools, such as memtest86 and Lenovo Diagnostic-Memory test, will not work correctly